The twelve tables of Rome were created in 450 BC. The twelve tables were laws about how all the people should be treated fairly.

 Problems with the Tables

 The Tables were good at letting the people of Rome know what was going on.
 But, not all people of Rome were equal, which meant the laws didn’t help them.
 Women and slaves were treated less equally and were not helped by the laws.
 Women could own property and work, but they couldn’t vote.
-For slaves, it was even worse because they were not free and no choices.
+For slaves, it was even worse because they were not free and had no choices.